-(Students are welcome to apply to W&J via whichever application they choose)
+(You are welcome to apply to W&J via whichever application you desire.)

 Washington & Jefferson College takes a holistic approach to evaluate applications for admission, weighing each of the individual components in the following order:

 High School Performance

 An applicant’s high school grade point average and class rank (if available) will be considered in the context of the rigor of their chosen curriculum and the Admission Committee will look for a minimum course distribution on a student’s transcript.
 If offered, the Admission Committee views strong performance in Advanced Placement (AP), International Baccalaureate (IB), and College in High School courses favorably.
 Credit is typically awarded for AP scores of 4 or 5, IB (HL) exam scores of 5, and is considered for three or four credit college courses taken in high school.

 Standardized test scores are only one factor in our admission process and serve to affirm a student’s academic potential in conjunction with their high school performance.
 Our middle 50% range is typically 1060-1260 on the SAT Math and Evidence-Based Reading and Writing sections and an ACT composite score of 24-30.

 Co-Curricular Involvement and Accomplishments (optional)